THE SWEET 16: Chicago's Hippest Hotels (#9-16)

 9) The Monaco, 225 N. Wabash Ave.

-Heres a hotel so playful thatit not only re-did the 1920s Hotel Wacker in a whimsical way—represented by that red humanoid valet helper--but actually named itself with the Latin word for happy.
+Heres a hotel so playful thatit not only re-did the 1920s Hotel Wacker in a whimsical way--represented by that red humanoid valet helper--but actually named itself with the Latin word for happy.

 11) Raffaello, 201 E. Delaware Pl.

 This longtime Gold Coast contender, housed in 1920s Gothic, effortlessly invokes old world sensibilities to achieve its hipness and recently has even introduced a rooftop speakeasy that only adds to its aura of vintage chic.

 12) W Chicago Lakeshore, 644 N. Lake Shore Dr.

 All the usualaccoutrementsof this pioneering brand that showed corporate could be cool, with an even sicker bonus (as they might say) of Lake Michigan views, including from the name-says-it-all Whiskey Sky Bar on the 33rd floor.

 13) Radisson Blu Aqua Hotel, 221 N. Columbus Dr.

 We debated including this, because its really a leader in the luxury category, but how can you not feel hip just looking at it?

 14) Burnham, 1 W. Washington; and Allegro, 171 W. Randolph St.

 We lumped these two Kimptons together forthree key reasons: 1) although the Burnham is just122rooms and Allegro (lobby below) is482, they both evoke the same warm and opulent mood that comes with buildings from 1895 and 1926; 2) we want to contain jealousy ofKimptonby giving it three, not four, places on this list; and 3) we have to be restrained in our counting if we are tojustify the catchymoniker "Sweet Sixteen."